 Platt College San Diego participates under the Federal Student Aid and State programs.
-The Financial Aid Department is eager to assist you in determining your maximum financial aid eligibility.
+The Financial Aid Department is eager to assist you with any questions you may have while exploring your eligibility for grants and loans.

 Federal Pell Grant